grottas/l10n_co_electronic_invoice/README.rst

  - Commit your changes in that branch, writing the code following the [OCA Guidelines][2]

- - Open a pull request.
+ - Open a pull request in 11.0 branch.
 Write a good description and title, so everybody will know what is fixed/improved.

  - After we'll review them.
 Finally, your contribution will be merged.